sami561/babyfoot-manager/README.md

 npm run dev
 ```

-The backend server will start on `http://localhost:3000` (or the port specified in your `.env` file).
+The backend server will start on `http://localhost:3000`

 ### 6. Access the Frontend